PET scans create images which show where cells are particularly active in the body. It is most commonly used to diagnose cancer.

 What is a PET scan?

-Increasingly, PET scans are being combined with another form of imaging such as magnetic resonance imaging (MRI) or computed tomography (CT).
+Increasingly, PET scans are being combined with another form of imaging such as magnetic resonance imaging (MRI) or computerised tomography (CT).
 By superimposing one scan on top of another, doctors can create very detailed pictures of the body.

 What is a PET scan used for?